The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 As a sufferer of red-green colour blindness, as 1 in 12 men (8%) and 1 in 200 women in the world, I appreciate the value of ensuring colour contrast.
 In the United Kingdom alone, this equates to approximately 3 million colour blind people (about 4.5% of the entire population), mostly male [9].

 What it means in real terms is that I cannot deal with issues seen below.
-This is an illustration of the Ishihara test which I failed at school.
-This admittedly is an extreme case and dashed my dreams of becoming fighter pilot!
-Yet the principle remains and examples of poor contrast will render content unreadable.
+This is an illustration of the Ishihara test, which I failed in school.
+This admittedly is an extreme case and dashed my dreams of becoming a fighter pilot!
+Yet the principle remains, and examples of poor contrast will render content unreadable.

 3. Use more than one variable to visually differentiate information

-For example, simple tricks such as text labels or patterns can help differentiate information beyond colour alone i.e. use in charts.
-Trello’s colorblind mode is a brilliant exponent of this.
+For example, simple tricks such as text labels or patterns can help differentiate information beyond colour alone, i.e. use in charts.
+Trello’s colorblind mode is a brilliant example of this.

 When activated, labels become more accessible by adding texture.
 Another useful technique is to print content in monochrome and see if you can still interpret it correctly.

-For informing the user of an error, adding an icon a title to the description of the error can help.
-Using formatting such as font weight or underline text style can also create prominence for hyperlinks.
+For informing the user of an error, adding an icon and a title to the description of the error can help.
+Using formatting such as font weight or underlined text style can also create prominence for hyperlinks.

-This will help beyond just use of colour, though both would be preferable as this will help everyone.
-The description helps, but the colour is a strong indicator too and the cue is diluted when it is removed.
+This will help beyond just the use of colour, though both would be preferable, as this will help everyone.
+The description helps, but the colour is a strong indicator too, and the cue is diluted when it is removed.

 4. Apply instructions on form fields and text inputs